-A. Company and Wells Fargo are parties to (i) a Credit and Security Agreement dated February 9, 2009 (as amended by that certain First Amendment to Credit and Security Agreements, dated June 9, 2009 ("First Amendment"), that certain Second Amendment to Credit and Security Agreements and Waiver of Defaults, dated November 5, 2009 ("Second Amendment"), that certain Third Amendment to Credit and Security Agreements and Waiver of Default, dated June 11, 2010 ("Third Amendment"), that certain Fourth Amendment to Credit and Security Agreements, dated June 29, 2010 ("Fourth Amendment"), that certain Fifth Amendment to Credit and Security Agreements, dated June 29, 2010 ("Fourth Amendment"), that certain Fifth Amendment to Credit and Security Agreement and Waiver of Default, dated February 9, 2010 ("Fifth Amendment"), and that certain Sixth Amendment to Credit and Security Agreement and Waiver of Default, dated March 23, 2011 ("Sixth Amendment"), and as further amended from time to time, the "Domestic Credit Agreement"), and (ii) a Credit and Security Agreement (Ex-Im Subfacility), dated February 9, 2009 (as amended by the First Amendment, the Second Amendment, the Third Amendment, the Fifth Amendment, and the Sixth Amendment, and further amended from time to time, the "Ex-Im Credit Agreement"; and together with the Domestic Credit Agreements").
-Capitalized terms used in these recitals have the meanings given to them in the Credit Agreements unless otherwise specified.

-B. Company has requested that (i) certain amendments be made to the Credit Agreements, and (ii) an Event of Default be waived, both of which Wells Fargo is willing to agree to pursuant to the terms and conditions set forth herein.
+- Company and Wells Fargo are parties to (i) a Credit and Security Agreement dated February 9, 2009 (as amended by that Α. certain First Amendment to Credit and Security Agreements, dated June 9, 2009 ("First Amendment"), that certain Second Amendment to Credit and Security Agreements and Waiver of Defaults, dated November 5, 2009 ("Second Amendment"), that certain Third Amendment to Credit and Security Agreements and Waiver of Default, dated June 11, 2010 ("Third Amendment"), that certain Fourth Amendment to Credit and Security Agreements, dated June 29, 2010 ("Fourth Amendment"), that certain Fifth Amendment to Credit and Security Agreements, dated November 9, 2010 ("Fifth Amendment"), that certain Sixth Amendment to Credit and Security Agreement and Waiver of Default, dated March 23, 2011 ("Sixth Amendment"), that certain Seventh Amendment to Credit and Security Agreements and Waiver of Default, dated June 2, 2011 ("Seventh Amendment"), that certain Eighth Amendment to Credit and Security Agreements, dated September 27, 2011 ("Eighth Amendment"), and that certain Ninth Amendment to Credit and Security Agreements and Waiver of Default, dated February 7, 2012 ("Ninth Amendment"), and as further amended from time to time, the "Domestic Credit Agreement"), and (ii) a Credit and Security Agreement (Ex-Im Subfacility), dated February 9, 2009 (as amended by the First Amendment, the Second Amendment, the Third Amendment, the Fourth Amendment, the Fifth Amendment, the Sixth Amendment, the Seventh Amendment, the Eighth Amendment, and the Ninth Amendment, and as further amended from time to time, the "Ex-Im Credit Agreement"; and together with the Domestic Credit Agreement, the "Credit Agreements").
+Capitalized terms used in these recitals have the meanings given to them in the Credit Agreements unless otherwise specified. - B. Company has requested that certain amendments be made to the Credit Agreements, and Wells Fargo is willing to agree to such amendments pursuant to the terms and conditions set forth herein.